Book Now

 3. Traditional Irish stew

-Northern Irish comfort food doesn't get much better than a bowl of Irish stew!
-It’s made from a combination of meat and vegetables cooked together in a savoury broth.
+Northern Ireland food doesn't get much better than a bowl of Irish stew.
+It consists of meat and vegetables cooked together in a savoury broth.
 This hearty dish is perfect for chilly days.

 4. Seafood